msolorio/ajax-featurettes/README.md

 # ajax-featurettes
-a collection of simple ajax projects
+a collection of ajax projects